hudl/data-docs/style/hudl_sql_style_guide.md

 ### Data Modeling: The process of using business logic to aggregate or otherwise transform raw data
 ### Data Model: A structure that organizes and standardizes data elements and how they relate to each other and a real-world entity or concept.
 In our case, a data model is a standardized representation of a business entity or concept.

-When it has been determined that a new data model is required to be built, the person building the new model will be required to hold a data model design review.
+When it has been determined that a new data model is required, the person building the new model will be required to hold a data model design review.
 This is a process in which the builder of the data model will write-up their design plans and hold a meeting for these plans to be peer reviewed.

 The purpose of this is not to block or slow work.
 Rather, this is a means to ensure data quality, prevent painful re-work and identify dependencies that may have been overlooked.
 Each data model design will require the following: